perladvent/perldotcom/content/article/_pub_2001_02_esmith.md

       "linux",
       "template"
    ],
+   "authors" : [
+      "kirrily---skud---robert"
+   ],
-   "slug" : "/pub/2001/02/esmith.html",
+   "draft" : null,
    "description" : " -> The e-smith server and gateway system is a Linux distribution designed for small to medium enterprises.
-It's intended to simplify the process of setting up Internet and file-sharing services and can be administered by a non-technical user with...", "draft" : null,
+It's intended to simplify the process of setting up Internet and file-sharing services and can be administered by a non-technical user with...", "slug" : "/pub/2001/02/esmith.html"
-   "thumbnail" : null,
-   "image" : null,
-   "date" : "2001-02-20T00:00:00-08:00",
-   "categories" : "community",
-   "title" : "The e-smith Server and Gateway: a Perl Case Study", "authors" : [
-      "kirrily---skud---robert"
-   ]
 }